joinpursuit/AC_4_Web/units/fundamentals/lessons/number_systems/number_systems.md

 ![base-2-calculator](base_2_calculator.png)

 > Ex.
 Find the binary representations of 4, 7, 12, and 57.
 > Ex.
-What is the largest number you can make with the interactive?
+What is the largest number you can make with the above calculator?
 What is the smallest?

 Let's try and write the binary representations for the following decimal numbers, with the provided number of digits.
+In some of the cases below it will not be possible.

 * 101 with 7 bits
 * 28 with 10 bits
-* 7 with 3 bits is
+* 7 with 3 bits
-* 18 with 4 bits is
+* 18 with 4 bits
 * 28232 with 16 bits

+### Puzzle: Chess Board

 ### What is a Byte